ttadano/alamode/docs/source/tutorial_pages/bto_ifc.rst

 ---------------------------------------------------

 This page explains how to calculate anharmonic interatomic force constants (IFCs) using ALAMODE, especially for strongly anharmonic materials.
-The target materials is cubic BaTiO3\ :sub:`3`, which exhibits a strong lattice anharmonicity.
+The target materials is cubic BaTiO\ :sub:`3`, which exhibits a strong lattice anharmonicity.

 The example input files are provided in **example/BaTiO3/reference**.